 I remember my first introduction to poetry.
 It comes to me in snippets, images of me and my classmates crafting haiku poems on desks sticky with glue, little papers fluttering to the carpet.
 I loved how when I wrote, the world faded away and I was left in a space where I could do anything, be anyone, while also being myself….Writers can change the world.
 Words are powerful and can leave a lasting imprint, not only in our communities but in our hearts.

 Tashi Manchip enjoys reading, writing, and doing art in her free time.
 She has assisted in elementary school classrooms both in-person and online.
-Tashi is a Senior at Tamalpais High School and will co-lead their Creative Writing Club this fall.
+Tashi attended Tamalpais High School and co-led their Creative Writing Club.

 2022-2023